rift-finance/rift-protocol/README.md

 #### Other

 New vault types can be added easily by inheriting the `Vault` class and defining the 5 function listed above.

+## Contributing

+If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/recursive-research/rift-protocol/discussions) or reach out on [discord](https://discord.com/invite/ZdjhA4Zh5e).